 The Sassmannshaus Tradition: Early Start on the Violin

-Ensemble playing is encouraged from the very beginning.
+Note reading and Ensemble playing are each introduced and encouraged from the very beginning

-Songs and Scales in different positions are easily explained and mastered.
+Songs and Scales in different positions are explained simply

-Large print notes and text as well as many colorful illustrations are particulary child-friendly and very attractive to pre-school and school aged children.
+Large-print notes and text, as well as many colorful illustrations, are particularly child-friendly and very attractive to pre-school and school aged children.